wesleycamargo/azure-docs.pt-br/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="Usar o Conector do SharePoint Online em seus Aplicativos Lógicos | Microsoft Azure" description="Comece a usar o Conector do SharePoint Online do Serviço de Aplicativo do Azure em seus Aplicativos Lógicos." services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"